Looking to get into modding game assets like heads, hair, armor, weapons, etc.?

 Some notes about common settings:

-This section is covered pretty well over on the Setting up a Dev Environment page.
+For “classic” modding, this section is covered pretty well over on the Setting up a Dev Environment page.

 Using BG3 Search Engine